Dress Codes and Fashion in Chinese Culture

-China’s fashion history is a tapestry of tradition, symbolism, and evolving aesthetics that span thousands of years.
+China’s fashion history is a rich tapestry of tradition, symbolism, and evolving aesthetics that spans thousands of years.

 The Historical Significance of Traditional Chinese Attire